-General Education electives must be selected from the AA/AS applicable course list and must adhere to the requirements of the Illinois Articulation Initiative for graduation if planning to transfer within Illinois.
+General Education electives must be selected from AA/AS applicable course list and must adhere to the requirements of the Illinois Articulation Initiative for graduation if planning to transfer within Illinois.
 AA Degree Requirements pages explain needed courses in detail.
-Students are required to select at least one course from Humanities and one course from Fine Arts, a Physical and a Life Science, and courses in Social and Behavioral Sciences from at least two disciplines\.
-See catalog page 46 with AA Degree Requirements for required hours and number of courses in each discipline\.
+Students are required to select at least one course from Humanities and one course from Fine Arts, a Physical and a Life Science, and courses in Social and Behavior Sciences from at least two disciplines.
+See catalog with AA Degree Requirements on page 49 for required hours and number of courses in